On the Road Again

 Easter came and went for the crew.
 Then my husband and daughter headed to China for three weeks to visit relatives.
 Before we knew it, it was time to head on down the road.
 The journey to our first stop was long but went fairly well.
 Well, unless you count the fact that the dinette table broke off as I was driving along.
 The kids were squawking about what to do while I told them it was a great time for problem solving.
 Oh the joys.
 When we arrived at East Harbor State Park, that was another thing to add to my ‘to do’ list.
 I’m happy to report that ‘operation reattach the table’ was a success.

 The main reason for our stop at East Harbor was to take in one of the Great Lakes, Lake Erie.
 In 2015, we saw Lake Ontario so we’re currently two for five.
-Our next stop, Indiana Dunes State Park will add Lake Michigan to the list.
+Our next stop, Indiana Dunes State Park, will add Lake Michigan to the list.
 So that will leave us Lake Huron and Superior.
 While at East Harbor, we were able to check out the glacial grooves left behind by a massive glacier that scraped across the landscape.
 We also visited Marblehead Lighthouse.
 The seashore reminded me so much of Maine, it was beautiful.

 Touching the glacial grooves